 | || |

-Lieutenant-Sheriff Bill Elbert started his career with the Sheriff’s Office in May, 2005.
-As a Deputy-Sheriff, he was assigned to Patrol, Court Security, and Criminal Investigations.
-During these assignments Bill worked other collateral assignments including Solano Fire Investigation Unit, Field Training Officer, K-9 handler, and S.W.A.T. team operator.
-He also provided agency training as a Defensive Tactics Instructor, Taser Instructor, Less Lethal Instructor, and Tactical Rifle Instructor.
-In 2013, Bill received the Distinguished Service Award for his actions in the line of duty.
+Lieutenant Craig Collins started his career with the Solano County Sheriff’s Office in August 2002.
+As a Deputy-Sheriff, he was assigned to Court Security, Patrol, and Coroner’s Office.
+During these assignments Craig worked other collateral duties including Field Training Officer, K-9 Handler, and S.W.A.T. team operator.
+He also provided agency training as a Defensive Tactics Instructor and Tactical Rifle Instructor.

-Bill was promoted to Sergeant-Sheriff in May, 2014.
-As a Sergeant-Sheriff, he was supervisor for bureaus such as Patrol, Court Security, Civil, and Contract Services.
-In addition to his regular assignments he also supervised the K-9 Unit as well as the Defensive Tactic and the Taser Teams.
-In 2016, Elbert co-created a tactical entry program codifying search and entry techniques for the Sheriff’s Office.
+Craig was promoted to Sergeant-Sheriff in December 2015.
+As a Sergeant, he was a supervisor for Patrol and the Sheriff’s Enforcement Team (SET).
+In addition to his regular assignments he also supervised the K-9 Unit, the Defensive Tactics Team, as well as being named S.W.A.T. team leader.
+In 2016, Craig co-created a tactical entry program codifying search and entry techniques for the Sheriff’s Office.